 2. Understand Your Competition

-Your customers aren’t just hearing your brand voice, after all.
-They’re hearing all the voices of your competitors, trying to steal their attention away.
-It’s only by understanding those voices that your brand can you hope to rise above them.
+Your customers aren’t just hearing your brand voice, of course.
+They’re also hearing all the voices of your competitors, trying to steal their attention away.
+Only by understanding these other voices can your hope to set your brand apart and rise above them.

 - Identify 5 to 10 of your top competitors

-- Gather samples of their messaging and communication from channels including websites, marketing materials, social media, etc.
+- Gather samples of their messaging and communication from channels including websites, marketing materials, social media voice, etc.

-- Compare verbal identity assets like brand names, taglines, top-level messaging, brand compass messaging, positioning messaging, etc.
+- Catalogue and compare verbal identity assets like brand names, taglines, above-the-fold messaging, brand compass messaging, positioning messaging, etc.

 Better understanding the voices that exist across your competitive landscape will give you a better sense of what is appropriate for your industry.

-It helps you know which tropes and industry jargon you should avoid.
-And it allows you to pinpoint valuable opportunities to differentiate your brand voice from those of your competitors.
+It will also help you identify which tropes and industry jargon you should avoid.
+And it will allow you to pinpoint valuable opportunities to differentiate your brand voice from those of your competitors.

 3. Understand Your Brand

-Just as important as understanding your audience and competition, of course, is understanding your brand itself.
+Just as important as understanding your audience and competition is understanding your brand itself.

-The most authentic brand voices are those born from brand strategy.
+The most authentic brand voices are those born from rigorous brand strategy.
 This means taking the time to understand the messaging and tenets at the core of your brand before you set out to craft its voice.
-These include things like your:

 - Brand Personality